daveminh/Chem550-2024F/docs/index.md

 # Absences

-Attendance at lectures is highly recommended and required to earn participation points (see “Grading” below).
+Attendance at lectures is highly recommended and required to earn participation points (see “Grading”).
 If you need to miss a lecture for any reason, you should watch the recording online.
 When I ask questions to the class, try to pause the recording and answer them yourself before moving ahead to the answer.
 You may have a number of unexcused absences from lectures without directly affecting your grade.
 However, I strongly discourage you from habitually skipping class.
 Students who do so often do not pass and rarely do well.

 If you need miss a midterm, you should be excused.
 To be excused for illness or quarantine, you should contact student affairs.
 They will evaluate the situation and provide me with a recommendation about accommodating your circumstance.
 To be excused for sports, you should provide me with a note from your coach.
 If you are excused, we will discuss a way that you can make up for the absence.

+# Accounts

+You should use your IIT Google account to run Google Colab notebooks and store data.
+If you have and use a personal Google account, you may run out of disk space.

+You may but are not required to use ACCESS-CI supercomputers.
+You will need to let me know you account name so I can provide you access to an allocation.
+[Sign up for an ACCESS-CI account.](https://operations.access-ci.org/identity/new-user)